-Taking an analytic perspective to fundraising is a little different than how you might for the consumer vertical.
+Taking an analytic perspective to fundraising is a little different than how you might approach a consumer vertical.
 That personal connection a donor has with a cause is extremely valuable.

-First and foremost, it's important for fundraisers to recognize affinity has so much to do with their success; the affinity your donors have with your cause or foundation.
-And in general, a donor has a tendency to be a donor again.
-So, short answer: analytics should really be focused on the current donor list.
+First and foremost, it's important to recognize that the affinity donors have with your cause or foundation has so much to do with your success.
+And, in general, a donor has a tendency to be a donor again.
+So, short answer: Analytics should really be focused on the current donor list.